chef-boneyard/chef-rfc/new/rfcXXX-policyfile-endpoint.md

   },
 ```

-TODO: if named run lists are computed by expanding a run list containing roles,
-they will have different attributes from those associated with the default run
-list (see attributes below).
-This will need to be accounted for, either by
-making the fields for each named run list a JSON object with `run_list` and
-attributes fields or having a corresponding top-level field for named run
-lists' attributes.

 #### Attributes Fields (Optional)

 A Policyfile lock may contain default and override attributes.
 Chef Client will
 treat these attributes the same as it currently treats role attributes.
-For
-attributes associated with the top-level run list, there are two proposals for
-how these are specified in the Policyfile lock JSON.
-One proposal is to store
+Default
-default and override attributes as separate top-level keys:
+and override attributes are stored in separate top-level keys:

 ```json
 {